Ernosto0/domainstallion/README.md

     # with custom prompting based on selected style
 ```

-### 📊 Multi-Factor Domain Scoring
+### 📊 Multi-Factor Scoring
-Each domain is evaluated using a sophisticated scoring algorithm that analyzes:
+Each is evaluated using a sophisticated scoring algorithm that analyzes:
 - Length optimization
 - Dictionary word recognition
 - Pronunciation analysis